raganwald/raganwald.github.com/_posts/2016-07-20-prefer-composition-to-inheritance.md

 ### encapsulating behaviour with object composition

 "Composition" is a general term for any mixing of behaviour from two entities.
 Mixins as described above is a form of composition.
 Functional composition is another.
-Object composition is when we mix two objects.
+Object composition is when we mix two objects, not an object and a prototype or two functions.

 Lets do it by hand.
 We start with Our `Todo` class as usual: